zeitos/i18nplugin/README.md

 I18N Cordova Plugin for Android
 =======================================
-This plugin allows you to internationalize your application
+This plugin allows you to internationalize your application The internationalization happens ondeviceReady so it is recommended that you use a splash screen.

+This is the first version still under development, contributions are wellcome :D

 Adding the Plugin to your project
 =================================